03 Mar Vatican City and Vatican Museums explained

-The reason why the Vatican is located in this part of Rome is because Saint Peter’s Basilica is built above an ancient Roman cemetery (the necropolis) and the tomb of the apostle Peter, first pope of Rome, is located exactly below the papal altar.
-It can be visited only booking a tour through the Vatican.
-You need to write to the SCAVI OFFICE: http://www.vatican.va/roman_curia/institutions_connected/uffscavi/documents/rc_ic_uffscavi_doc_gen-information_20090216_en.html)
+The reason why the Vatican is located in this part of Rome is because Saint Peter’s Basilica is built above an ancient Roman cemetery (the necropolis).
+The tomb of the apostle Peter, the first pope of Rome, is located exactly below the papal altar.
+It can be visited only by booking a tour through the Vatican.
+You need to write to the SCAVI OFFICE: http://www.vatican.va/roman_curia/institutions_connected/uffscavi/documents/rc_ic_uffscavi_doc_gen-information_20090216_en.html

-sending an email (long) before hand to the address you will find at this link.
-The day of the visit you will reach the Petriano entrance (where you will find a couple of Swiss Guards) bringing your ID and the copy of the reservation obtained from the SCAVI Office.
+sending an email (long) beforehand to the address you will find at this link.
+On the day of the visit, you will reach the Petriano entrance (where you will find a couple of Swiss Guards) bringing your ID and a copy of the reservation obtained from the SCAVI Office.